ElixirStudyGroup/assemble_the_minions/README.md

 [![Assemble the Minitions](https://img.youtube.com/vi/oHpzvFdPLQA/0.jpg)](https://www.youtube.com/watch?v=oHpzvFdPLQA)

-## An exercise in Supervision, workers and GenServers
+## An exercise in Supervision, Workers and GenServers

 Our mission here is to create a fault tolerant systems of workers to do our evil bidding.